dechamps/FlexASIO/FAQ.md

      audio device settings for the selected device.
      - FlexASIO will fail to initialize if it is configured to use any other channel count.
+ - **If other ASIO drivers (such as ASIO4ALL) are installed** besides FlexASIO, it might fail or behave erratically at initialization time.
+     - This is a [known issue][issue86] with some ASIO applications (e.g.
+       Ableton, Pro Tools).
+These applications seem to initialize multiple ASIO drivers in parallel, which makes the drivers race against each other for exclusive access to audio devices, resulting in random failures.
+     - This issue can be worked around by uninstalling the other drivers.
  - A **FlexASIO (or PortAudio) bug**.
 If you believe that is the case, please [file a report][report].
    - In particular, please do file a report if FlexASIO fails to initialize with